 Checking your AC air filter is usually a simple job.
 If the filter is covered in dust and debris, change it out for a new filter to see if this resolves your warm air problem.
 Make sure you know the right size and thickness of your filters before buying new ones!

-If you have a split system AC unit, both the indoor and outdoor parts of the system need to be functional to complete the cooling cycles.
+If you have a ductless, mini-split AC system, both the indoor and outdoor parts of the system need to be functional to complete the cooling cycles.
 An interruption in power to the outdoor unit causes the cooling components housed in that part of the system to not run.
 This can cause warm air to be circulated by the indoor air handler.

 Evaporator Coils Are Frozen